Investing in Artificial Intelligence for Retail: Why it Matters for Long-Term Growth

 Demand Forecasting & Inventory Control

 An AI-enabled platform produces standardized, easily scalable performance benchmarks that take into account local economic variations and other confounding factors.
 These benchmarks are difficult – if not impossible – to produce without technology.
-And they make a big impact on businesses with narrow margins (something that many of today’s top retailers contend with).
+And they make a big impact on businesses with narrow margins (something that many of today’s top retail stores contend with).

 Major grocers Target and Whole Foods have already begun to integrate AI and ML to streamline their supply chain and fulfillment system, driving towards an “order-to-shelf” model that allows items to be restocked almost as soon as they leave the shelves.
 Meanwhile, multinational retailer H&M has turned to AI and big data to analyze store receipts and returns, making it easier to analyze purchasing patterns across locations and to restock inventory appropriately.